-Peter Leon is a partner and head of Webber Wentzel’s Mining Sector Group.
+Peter Leon is a partner and head of Webber Wentzel’s Mining Regulatory Group.

 Peter Leon is also a regular speaker at various mining conferences, courses and Parliamentary hearings in South Africa and internationally.
 Peter is an honorary lecturer at the University of Dundee in Scotland.
 He is also an accomplished speaker, and has written on the topics of mining, resource nationalism and empowerment.

 His expertise has been recognised by various international research organisations including Chambers Global (Mining), Legal 500 (Mining) and The International Who’s Who (Mining, Business).
 Peter Leon was recently recognised as one of the world's top twenty mining lawyers by The International Who's Who of Mining Lawyers.

 Peter holds a BA degree (with distinction in Roman law) and a LLB degree (cum laude) from the University of Cape Town, as well as a LLM degree (first class honours) and Diploma in Comparative Legal Studies from the University of Cambridge.
 He is a Senior Scholar of Christ’s College, Cambridge.

 - Regulatory law

 - Aquila Resources Limited in its on-going dispute with the Department of Mineral Resources over an alleged overlapping prospecting right and the awarding of a mining right, 2013 - present.

 - foreign investors on the implications of South African and foreign corruption law, including the US Foreign Corrupt Practices Act, 1977, and the South African Prevention and Combating of Corrupt Practices Act, 2004, 2013 - present.

 - foreign investors on the implications of South Africa's review and termination of its bilateral investment treaties, 2012 - present.